LizzyMaybeDev/Patcher-Explanation/README.md

 - **Layers In Tab** - Fixes sometimes players not having a hat layer on tab. *default
 - **Parallax Fix** - Fix the camera being too far back, seemingly making your eyes be in the back of your head.
-- **Culling Fix** - Fix false negatives in frustum Culling, creating sometimes invisible Chunks.
+- **Culling Fix** - Fix false negatives in frustum culling, creating sometimes invisible Chunks.
 (Can negatively impact performance)
 - **Case Insensitive Commands** - Stop Vanilla commands from forcing case sensitivity. *default
 - **Head Rotations** - Resolve an issue where your head would not properly rotate while riding an Entity. *default
 - **Keep Shaders on Perspective change** - Keep Vanilla shaders you're currently using while also being able to toggle Perspective. *default